ccodingwizard03/hablist-CI-CD-documentation/README(simple deploy).md

 ## Overview
 This document describes the CI/CD pipeline that automatically builds and deploys a containerized application from a GitHub repository to AWS ECS (Elastic Container Service) with Fargate launch type.
 The pipeline triggers on pushes to the `ccodingwizard03-patch-1` branch, builds a Docker image, pushes it to Amazon ECR (Elastic Container Registry), and updates the ECS service with the new image.
+This pipeline was aimed for a simple deployment for the developemnt satge and is still the frame work to be usde on the other branches

 ## Pipeline Components